testla-project/create-testla-screenplay/README.md

-# Create Testla Screenplay - 🎭 **CLI tool for quickly creating Testla Screenplay projects with Playwright**
+# **🎭 Create Testla Screenplay - CLI tool for quickly creating Testla Screenplay projects with Playwright 🎭**

 This package provides an initializer to interactively and automatically set up new Testla Screenplay projects with Playwright.